nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Move Lynx to first, and head up.

 #### Soldier Fight

-  * Harle
-    * Get to Level 7 (Use 1's)
+  * Harle - Get to Level 7 (Use 1's) - Lunairetic.
-    * Lunairetic.
   * Finish with Lynx if needed.
   * **HEAL WITH CONSUMABLES IF NOT YET DONE**

 #### Grobyc (2940/7)

-  * Sprigg - Target Grobyc
-    * Get to Level 5
+  * Sprigg - Get to Level 5 - DoppelGanger WightKnight
-    * DoppelGanger WightKnight
-  * Lynx - Target Grobyc
-    * 2 / 3
+  * Lynx - 2 / 3 - Strengthen WightKnight
-    * Strengthen WightKnight
-  * WightKnight - Target Grobyc
+  * WightKnight - 2
-    * 2
-  * Harle - Target Grobyc
-    * Get to Level 2
+  * Harle - Get to Level 2 - TurnWhite WightKnight
-    * TurnWhite WightKnight
-  * WightKnight - Target Grobyc
-    * 3 / 3
+  * WightKnight - 3 / 3
-  * Lynx
-    * TurnWhite Lynx
+  * Lynx - TurnWhite Lynx
-  * Harle - Target Grobyc
-    * Get to Level 5
+  * Harle - Get to Level 5 - Meteorite
-    * Meteorite
-  * WightKnight - Target Grobyc
-    * 3 / 3
+  * WightKnight - 3 / 3
-  * Lynx - Target Grobyc
-    * 1 / 2 / 3
+  * Lynx - 1 / 2 / 3
-  * WightKnight - Target Grobyc
-    * 3 / 3
+  * WightKnight - 3 / 3
-  * Lynx - Target Grobyc
-    * 1 / 2 /3
+  * Lynx - 1 / 2 /3
-  * WightKnight - Target Grobyc
-    * 3 / 3
+  * WightKnight - 3 / 3
   * **SPLIT AFTER THE WIN MENU**

 Drops: